smartrent/tortoise311/README.md

 Amongst other things Tortoise311 supports:

-  - Keeping a connection to a MQTT server (version 3.1.1)
+* Keeping a connection to a MQTT server (version 3.1.1)
-  - Retry connecting with incremental back-off
+* Retry connecting with incremental back-off
-  - Publishing and subscribing to topics of QoS 0, 1, and 2
+* Publishing and subscribing to topics of QoS 0, 1, and 2
-  - Connections support last will message
+* Connections support last will message
-  - Connecting via TCP and SSL
+* Connecting via TCP and SSL
-  - The fundamentals are there, but some of the API's might change in the near future
+* The fundamentals are there, but some of the API's might change in
+* the near future
-  - A PubSub system where one can listen to system events.
+* A PubSub system where one can listen to system events.
 For now connection status and ping response times can be subscribed for statistics and administrative purposes.

 Most of the public facing interface should be in the `Tortoise311` module.
 See the GitHub issues for work in progress "known issues in the design", "what needs to be done", and so forth; feel free to open your own issues if something is confusing or broken.

-I would love to get some feedback and help building this thing.
+We greatly appreciate all feedback and help.

 ## Example